ipveka/Forecaster/README.md

 Following the use case for the Forecasting competition VN1, this project contains end to end notebook examples using the data provided for the competition.
 The dataset used for both phases look like this:

 - **Sales Data** (Phase X - `Sales.csv`): Weekly sales units.
 - **Price Data** (Phase X - `Price.csv`): Pricing data based on actual transactions.

 In the data preparation notebook we join the tables from all phases.

 All information is provided at Client-Warehouse-Product-Week level

 ---

+## Definitions

+- **Cutoff**: The date from which the test set begins.
+It is crucial for splitting the dataset into training and testing subsets.
+The training data consists of all observations prior to the cutoff date, while the test set includes observations on or after this date.
+Properly defining the cutoff helps in evaluating the model's performance on unseen data.

+---